bridgecrewio/checkov/README.md

 ### Sample policy

-Each policy is defined by resources it scans and expected values for related resource blocks.
+Each Checkov policy is defined by resources it scans and expected values for related resource blocks.

 For example, a policy that ensures all data is stored in S3 is versioned, scans the ``versioning`` configuration for all ``aws_s3_bucket`` supported resources.
 The ```scan_resource_conf`` is a method that defines the scan's expectyed behavior, i.e. ``versioning_block['enabled']``